jsmilenium/vesti_laravel8/README.md

 ## Remember

-The configuration of the database **must be the same on both sides** .
+The configuration of the database .env

 ```dotenv
 # .env